-The team maintains an operational membership of around forty-five people in order to provide this service.
+The team maintains an operational membership of around 60 people in order to provide this service.
 We are always keen to hear from potential recruits.

 We are a registered charity and totally dependent on donations from the public.
-It costs around £30,000 per annum to maintain the service which must be raised through our own efforts.
+It costs over £45,000 per annum to maintain the service which must be raised through our own efforts.
 There are several ways you can support us to achieve this.

 - Essential facts